-Interaction between students (and the professor) usually takes place via instant messenger, net-based telephony (like SKYPE) and email.
+The interaction between students (and the professor) usually takes place via email.
 Of course, your professor and our helpful departmental staff are all just a phone call away.
 The occasional ITV sessions are a great opportunity to meet with your professor, have discussions with classmates, and get your questions answered.

 Why Blended Education is So Great?

 If you've ever fallen asleep during early morning college classes, missed class because you were sick or had to go to work, or been distracted by people in your traditional class, you can imagine why studying from home is so wonderful.
 On-line learning lets you set your own schedule (no more early classes) and focus directly on the work that you need to get done.
 Mix that with periodic class sessions where you can meet with your professor, discuss class topics, and network with other students - it's a winning combination.

 For students who have trouble learning in old-fashioned classroom environments, on-line education is ideal.
 Whether a student is shy, has a learning disability or just doesn't click with traditional teaching practices, on-line learning offers a solution for everyone.